 Slow Cooker Sticky Asian Lamb

 - ¼ cup rice wine vinegar

-- Mix all other ingredients together in a small bowl until combined.
+- Mix the marinade ingredients in a small mixing bowl.

 - Set a skillet over medium-high heat and add a tablespoon of Asian stir-fry oil or olive oil.

 - Sear the lamb shoulder on all sides until evenly browned.

 - Switch on your slow cooker and add the browned lamb shoulder to it with any juices from the skillet.
 Pour the marinade over the lamb and set the slow cooker to high, cooking for 2 hours.

 - After 2 hours of slow cooking, flip the lamb, spoon over the cooking juices, and continue cooking it for a further 2 hours on high.
 Alternatively, you can slow cook lamb shoulder on low heat for 4 hours.

 - Remove the cooked lamb from the slow cooker and allow it to rest for 10 to 15 minutes before carving or tearing the cooked lamb roast with two forks.

 - Serve the slow-cooked lamb over rice topped with toasted sesame seeds, and spoon over the delicious cooking juices.
 ENJOY!